hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 ## HPE GreenLake Terraform Provider

-The HPE GreenLake Terraform provider hpegl by HPE GreenLake provides Infrastructure-as-Code support for HPE GreenLake Cloud Services.
+The HPE GreenLake Terraform provider **hpegl** by HPE GreenLake provides Infrastructure-as-Code support for HPE GreenLake Cloud Services.
-Using the hpegl Terraform provider, you can automate the management of your infrastructure.
-You can provision OS on bare metal, spin Virtual Machines and bring up a Kubernetes cluster, starting right from bare metal all the way up in the stack to desired configurations and applications.
+Using the **hpegl** Terraform provider, you can automate the management of your infrastructure.
+You can provision OS on bare metal, spin virtual machines and bring up a Kubernetes cluster, starting right from bare metal all the way up in the stack to desired configurations and applications.

 In this blog post, I will walk you through the steps required to use the HPE GreenLake Terraform Provider to deploy and further manage bare metal compute instances.

 # Preparing for Infrastructure-as-Code implementation

-## Terraform Installation

-Your first step is to get your system ready to run Terraform.
-In case this has not been done yet:

-1. Download and install Terraform, version v0.13, or later.
-   For more information, see [https://learn.hashicorp.com/tutorials/terraform/install-cli](<1. https://learn.hashicorp.com/tutorials/terraform/install-cli>).
-2. Verify the installation with **terraform -help.**

-   At this point, you are ready to start building your infrastructure description file.

 ## Setting up API Client for access

-You need an API client to authenticate against HPE GreenLake.
+You need an API client to authenticate against the HPE GreenLake.

 Follow the below steps for API Client creation:

 1. From the HPE GreenLake platform, launch the HPE GreenLake Central console for the appropriate tenant.
-Under the settings icon on the tenant Dashboard page, select the User Management option.
+Under the settings icon on the tenant Dashboard page, select the **User Management** option.

 ![User Management](/img/greenlake_console_usermanagement.png "User Management")

-2. Under the API Clients tab, click on Create API Client.
+2. Under the API Clients tab, click on **Create API Client**.

 ![Create API Client](/img/greenlake_console_createapiclient.png "Create API Client")

-3. Enter a Name (mandatory field) and Description (optional) for the API client, and click on Create button.
+3. Enter a **Name** (mandatory field) and **Description** (optional) for the API client, and click on **Create** button.

 ![Create API Client](/img/greenlake_console_createapiclient_form.png "Create API Client")